 Further details about the course and document development may be obtained from minutes of the approval or minor changes board.
 A history of the document since the last full approval/review event is summarised in the table below and further information relating to past versions can be obtained from the Faculty Office.

-Version Event Date of event Authorised by 1.0 Approval meeting December 2012 Associate Dean
+Version Event Date of event Authorised by 1.0 Approval meeting December 2012 Associate Dean 1.01 Meeting conditions April 2013 Panel chair

 Programme Specification